-Ron Johnson’s e-commerce startup Enjoy raises $150M, expands in U.K. – TechCrunch
+Ron Johnson’s e-commerce startup Enjoy raises $150M, expands in UK – TechCrunch

 The company announced the funding but not the size of the round.
 An SEC filing shows $150 million was offered, but only half had closed.
 However, a source familiar with the round confirmed $150 million had been raised.

 The new growth funding brings Enjoy’s total raise to date to $350 million, following its May 2015 launch.
-Prior investors include Riverwood Capital, Stamos Capital, Kleiner Perkins, Highland Capital, and Oak Capital Management.
+Prior investors include Riverwood Capital, Stamos Capital, Kleiner Perkins, Highland Capital and Oak Capital Management.

-Having spent over a decade at Apple, Johnson is best known for pioneering the concept of Apple’s retail stores and Genius Bar.
+Having spent more than a decade at Apple, Johnson is best known for pioneering the concept of Apple’s retail stores and Genius Bar.
 He previously held an executive position at Target as VP of Merchandising and, following Apple, had a less successful run as J.C.
-Penney’s CEO which led to his ouster.
+Penney’s CEO, which led to his ouster.
 (Though in hindsight, it’s been argued that J.C.
 Penney should have just stuck with his plan, after all.)

 With Silicon Valley-based Enjoy, Johnson combined the convenience of online shopping with the personal service that comes from shopping in a physical, brick-and-mortar store and the help you’d receive at Genius Bar, for example.